 Want To Know More About Your Case?

 R. Patrick McPherson is Honolulu’s most recognized DUI defense attorney, and Patrick, along with the rest of our team, is ready to fight for you.
 If you need to speak to our experienced lawyers about your DUI case, please call our office at 808-797-3618, or send us an email to arrange your free consultation.
-For the convenience of our clients, we speak Ilocano.
+For the convenience of our clients, we speak Spanish and Ilocano.
 Discounts available to military members.